 Dihing River is famous for the summer camp.
 It is an excellent stay option if one wants to relax and have a walk through the rugged plains along the riversides.
 In this camp one can easily enjoy the natural beauty and also the awesome lip smacking food served lovingly by the local staff.
 The place is also a good option as a stop over, on the way to Arunachal Pradesh.

-and finally rolls down to Brahmaputra is a nice and quaint river-side lodge with interesting thatched Bamboo huts in a lush Assamese countryside.
+Located on the bank of beautiful Dihing River that originates from a glacier in Namdapha Tiger Reserve and finally rolls down to Brahmaputra is a nice and quaint river-side lodge with interesting thatched Bamboo huts in a lush Assamese countryside.
 Apart from watching birds in nearby Jokai Reserve Forest, one can soak into the traditional rural life in Assamese village, taste local food, visit Silk farms, take part in their cultural activities and enjoy fishing.